stiglers-eponym/BeamerPresenter/README.md

 If you want to draw in the presentation using a tablet or drawing pad, or if you want to adapt the interface or use more than two monitors, you should version 0.2.

 ## Features (selection)
-* modular user interface (new in 0.2): adapt for your presentation style and technical equipment (number of monitors, extra information available, input devices, ...)
+* modular user interface (new in 0.2): adapt for your presentation style and technical equipment (number of monitors, extra information for the speaker, input devices, ...)
 * compressed cache for fast slide changes
 * draw in slides, save drawings in a format compatible with Xournal++ (improved in 0.2)
-* highlighting tools (torch, magnifier, pointer)
+* highlighting tools (pointer, torch, magnifier)
 * notes for the speaker in Markdown format (new in 0.2)
 * (optionally) show separate presentation file for speaker or use LaTeX-beamer's option to show notes on second screen (split PDF pages into a part for the speaker and a part or the audience)
 * time indicates progress relative to a predefined schedule by it's color (improved in 0.2)